 Our founding veterinarians have created a comprehensive protocol for managing Cushing’s disease in dogs.
 It emphasizes a holistic approach that includes understanding the disease, supplementing with natural remedies like melatonin and lignans, implementing a low-fat diet, providing freeze-dried glandular treats, supporting the liver with supplements like Harmonize Liver, and exploring Traditional Chinese Veterinary Medicine (TCVM) herbal formulas.

-In addition to dietary adjustments, the protocol advises incorporating freeze-dried glandular treats to rebalance affected meridians according to the TCVM theory.
+In addition to dietary adjustments, the protocol recommends incorporating freeze-dried glandular treats to rebalance affected meridians, based on TCVM theory.
 Given the increased workload in dogs with Cushing’s, support for the liver is emphasized, and our Harmonize Liver supplement is recommended.

 Finally, the protocol encourages exploring TCVM herbal formulas tailored to address the root causes of Cushing’s disease and alleviate its symptoms.